 10. Stop worrying what other people think

-I hope you reflect on the things that brought you joy this year.
+I hope you reflect on the things that brought you joy this past year.
 When we take time out for self reflection we become more aware.
 This awareness helps us grow, evolve and change the things about ourselves that inhibit us from joy.

 This was a photo taken at a Christmas party I attended on the weekend.
 It’s my favorite!
 While we were trying to get the perfect group shot with the JOY foil balloons, they became tangled, we were laughing, and no one was posing.

 Photo courtesy of EFraser photograhy